From the dizzy height of the main mast to the surprises below deck, step aboard and discover the best Cutty Sark has to offer.

 Walk the main deck

 It takes hours of work from our experienced shipkeepers to keep the main deck looking as fresh and clean as it does.
-It might not always have been this way...
+It wouldn't always have been this way...

-Pigs and chickens would be kept in pens on deck during voyages, with crew responsible for mucking them out.
-As for the toilets, well... because there was no flushing water, sailors would simply use salt water to flush everything out into the sea!
+During Cutty Sark's days at sea, pigs and chickens would have been kept in pens on deck, with crew responsible for mucking them out.
+As for the toilets, well... because there was no flushing water, sailors would have simply used salt water to flush everything into the sea!

 Image